goostengine/goost-docs/classes/class_goostgeometry2d.rst

 - :ref:`float<class_float>` **polygon_area** **(** :ref:`PoolVector2Array<class_PoolVector2Array>` polygon **)** |const|

-Returns ``polygon``'s positive or negative area depending on whether vertices are ordered in counterclockwise or anticlockwise order.
+Returns ``polygon``'s positive or negative area depending on whether vertices are ordered in clockwise or counterclockwise order.
 See also :ref:`Geometry.is_polygon_clockwise<class_Geometry_method_is_polygon_clockwise>`.
 If the order is clockwise, the polygon can be interpreted as an inner polygon (hole), otherwise it's an outer polygon (boundary).

 ----